Every movie and TV show landing on Netflix this month

 May 2022 is quite a big month for Netflix.

-As well as introducing new titles, including Mike Myers comedy series The Pentaverate, he streaming service will be bringing back one of its biggest hitters: Stranger Things.
+As well as introducing new titles, including Mike Myers comedy series The Pentaverate, the streaming service will be bringing back one of its biggest hitters: Stranger Things.

 Elsewhere, Better Call Saul will continue airing weekly episodes of its final season, and the US version of reality series The Circle will also be added throughout the month.